 Michael DiGregorio, The Asia Foundation

 Michael earned a PhD in Urban Planning from the University of California, Los Angeles in 2001 with a dissertation on the cultural economy of industrializing craft villages in the Red River Delta.
 His MA in Urban and Regional Planning from the University of Hawaii was published in 1994 as “Urban Harvest: Recycling as a Peasant Industry in Northern Vietnam”.
-Dr. DiGregorio also holds an MA in Development Economics from Ohio University and serves as an affiliate faculty member at the University of Hawaii.
-He holds a BA in Theology from Central Bible College.
-He has lived in Vietnam for 28 years, currently serves on the AmCham board of governors, and looks forward to continue serving if reelected.
+Dr. DiGregorio also holds an MA in Development Economics from Ohio University.
+He is an affiliate faculty member of the University of Hawaii, where he continues to advise doctoral students in Urban Planning.

 Michael is a past board member of AmCham Hanoi and looks forward to serving again if elected.